 - Predictions for the future

 Some expert analysts have stated that in the future, AI will remain relevant in the testing of software.
-The continuous improvement in AI technologies will enable the automation of sophisticated testing functions and supply enriched information on software quality.
+The continuous improvement in AI technologies will enable the test automation of sophisticated testing functions and supply enriched information on software quality.
 AI in software testing is really crucial, as we have seen how AI enhances quality and makes it more efficient.
-In the same way, AI in mobile testing follows best practices and makes your application more reliable and stable.
+In the same way, AI in mobile testing follows best practices and makes your web application more reliable and stable.

 {{cta-image-second}}